Silvanacht/DE_Assignment2/src/Streaming/README.txt

 # Option A:
-# 0) The 'vehicles.csv' should be in the same directory as the python scripts to run the ProducerReal.py
+# 0a) The 'vehicles.csv' should be in the same directory as the python scripts to run the ProducerReal.py
+# 0b) Move to the venv ('venv_A2_stream') on the local terminal

 # 1) To run the SparkStream.py that is also on the VM (and contains a consumer), first run the following command on the VM (not in the venv!):
 # spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.5.1 SparkFinal.py